datasciencesg/workshops/LearnItYourself/Beginners/Chapter3.md

 **Words of advice:**

   - NLP is kind of niche but still a pretty wide subfield, knowing little goes a long way but understanding the basics goes a longer way.
-  - The courses above requires quite a lot of committment, if you're looking for a quick way to break-in to NLP, pick one of the tools from `The Get Things Done Way` section and be good at it.
+  - The courses above require quite a lot of committment, if you're looking for a quick way to break-in to NLP, pick one of the tools from `The Get Things Done Way` section and start from there, while you work through one of the courses listed above.
   - Read the `NLP (for real)` section =)